 If you start feel uneasy, close your eyes and take in a few deep, calming breaths.
 Remind yourself that you've practiced this countless times.

-If you need scratch paper and a pencil, your test administrator will supply it. *Qpractice tip – get this early on, before you need it, because doodling can help you think and calm your nerves.
-You’ll also have an on screen calculator for any questions requiring math or calculations.
+If you need scratch paper and a pencil, your test administrator will supply it (maybe a small dry erase board or similar) *Qpractice tip — get this early on, before you need it, because even simple doodling can help you think better and calm your nerves.
+You'll also have an on screen calculator for any questions requiring math or calculations.

 Even if you decide you don't know the answer, there are still plenty of strategies you can use to help you guess strategically.